lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 this document is concerned with test performed during successful operation, therefore that application is out of scope.

-# Open questions

-Do the GREASE EADs add any value that padding does not already add?

-Probably yes, because padding is "special enough" that it could be handled in a hard-coded fashion.
-(Then again, there's nothing but the effort stopping anyone else from doing the same with the GREASE EADs, right?)

 # Change log

 Since draft-amsuess-lake-edhoc-grease-01: